Sarah Kane: Responses to Kane's death

-The playwright Edward Bond knew Kane personally and had a correspondence with her.
+The playwright Edward Bond knew Kane personally and had some correspondence with her.
 Bond has referred to Kane's suicide in various essays he has written about theatre.
-In an essay from 1999 (revised in 2000) Bond wrote "Sarah Kane had to confront the implacable.
+In an essay from 1999 (revised in 2000), Bond wrote "Sarah Kane had to confront the implacable.
 You can postpone the confrontation only when you are certain that at some time it will take place.
-Otherwise it will slip away.
+Otherwise, it will slip away.
 Everything Sarah Kane did had authority.
 If she thought that perhaps the confrontation could not take place in our theatre, because it was losing the understanding and the means – she could not risk waiting.
-Instead she staged it elsewhere.
+Instead, she staged it elsewhere.
 Her means to confront the implacable are death, a lavatory and shoelaces.
 They are her comment on the meaningless of our theatre and our lives, and on our own false gods."

-In 2000 Bond wrote that "Her suicide has to be understood.
+In 2000, Bond wrote that "Her suicide has to be understood.
 She was the most gifted dramatist of her generation.
 It is said that she killed herself because she was clinically depressed.
 What does that mean of a writer?
 Not that her death had a cause, but that her life had no inducement.
 She saw no future for theatre and so none for herself.
 But it is possible to see such a future for theatre.
 Her plays present the need for such a theatre."
-In 2021 Bond wrote "[Kane] had personal problems but she was destroyed by the theatre industry.
+In 2021, Bond wrote "[Kane] had personal problems but she was destroyed by the theatre industry.
 Drama had been her umbilical lifeline but the theatre industry tuned it into the rope with which she hanged herself."